dfinnis/Darkly/Hidden/README.md

 ## Exploit

 *find_flag.sh* runs the following steps of the exploit.
-You will need to replace the VM_IP before you run.
+You will need to update the VM_IP before you run.

 ```./find_flag.sh```